 The book was well reviewed by The New York Times among others and told the story of a fictional Missouri Civil War guerrilla who refused to surrender, became a bank robber and made a perilous journey into southern Texas to escape capture.

 A sequel quickly followed, The Vengeance Trail of Josey Wales, published in 1976, also by Delacorte.
-This was filmed too, starring and directed by Michael Parks, in 1986, but it seems to have been a low-budget affair and was not widely released.
+This was filmed too, as The Return of Josey Wales, starring and directed by Michael Parks, in 1986, but it seems to have been a low-budget affair and was not widely released.
 I have never seen it, though I believe it exists on VHS.

 The two books together were published in one volume as Josey Wales: Two Westerns by Forrest Carter by the University of New Mexico Press in 1989.
 This is the edition I read.